Install Edge Orchestrator#

 address=/tinkerbell-nginx.[on.prem.domain.name]/[ingress-nginx-external-ip]

-Add Exceptions to the Browser Certificate#
+Add Exceptions to the Browser or Import Self-Signed Certificate (Optional)#

 Add exceptions to your browser for the following Edge Orchestrator domains, replacing CLUSTER_FQDN with domain that you used during installation when using self-signed certificates: